 Puccini Tosca opera to libretto by Giuseppe Giacosa and Luigi Illica.
 Directed 2010 by Renzo Giacchieri at the Teatro Carlo Felice di Genoa in Italy.
-Stars Daniela Dessì, Fabio Armiliato, Claudio Sgura, Nikolay Bikov, Paolo Maria Orecchia, Max De Angelis, Angelo Nardinocchi, Roberto Conti, and Luca Arrigo.
+Stars Daniela Dessì (Tosca), Fabio Armiliato (Cavarodossi), Claudio Sgura (Scarpia), Nikolay Bikov (Angelotti), Paolo Maria Orecchia (Sacristan), Max De Angelis (Spoletta), Angelo Nardinocchi (Sciarrone), Roberto Conti (Jailer), and Luca Arrigo (Shepherd).
 Marco Boemi conducts the Orchestra, Chorus (Chorus Master Franco Sebastiani) and Boys' Chorus (Chorus Master Gino Tanasini) of the Teatro Carlos Felice.
-Set design by Adolf Hohenstein as recreated by Ettore Rondelli; also sets by the Fondazione Teatro dell'Opera di Roma; lighting design by Renzo Giacchieri; directed for TV by Andrea Dorigo.
+Set design by Adolf Hohenstein as recreated by Ettore Rondelli; also sets by the Fondazione Teatro dell'Opera di Roma; lighting design by Renzo Giacchieri.
+Directed for TV by Andrea Dorigo.
 Released 2012, disc has 5.1 dts-HD Master Audio sound.
 Grade: A

-This Tosca has an excellent orchestra performance.
-Conducted with zest by Marco Boemi, the music sounds clear, detailed, vivid, and gorgeous from the first to the last bar.
-Equally important, the balance between the pit and the singers is perfect.
-Picture quality is fine with decent resolution for the available lighting and good color balance considering the low level of the lighting throughout the production.
+Conducted with zest by Marco Boemi, the orchestra music sounds clear, detailed, vivid, and gorgeous from the first to the last bar.
+The balance between the pit and the singers is perfect.
+Picture quality is fine with decent resolution and good color balance considering the low level of lighting throughout the production.

 Highly-admired Daniela Dessi is fine as Tosca except she's starting to age out a bit.
-Fabio Armiliato (her partner in some real-life capacity I hear) is even better as Cavaradossi.
+Fabio Armiliato (her partner in some real-life) is even better as Cavaradossi.
 Claudio Sgura is a pretty and nasty Scarpia, except that he has two sets of eyebrows (more below).
 All the leads display excellent acting skills and are well-directed.

 The traditional set (following the original Hohenstein design) is comfy and satisfying even if you might notice air waves in the (hung fabric) castle walls when a player walks by.
 The costumes are pleasing without being ostentatious or expensive looking.
 The props are fine for the theater, even if they look slightly flimsy in HDVD close up.
 The main culprit is the makeup, which doubtless looked great in the theater but was not done with high-definition cameras in mind.
 And so Scarpia has (1) his real eyebrows, which we see clearly when the audience does not and (2) his swooping, wicked makeup eyebrows higher on his forehead.
 It's a tribute to Claudio Sgura that you soon get used to the scary brows and forget about the real ones.